ddf-26/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 create user-friendly and SEO-friendly website.
 * Performance and Accessibility: Create user-friendly and SEO-friendly website.
 Ensure that the template passes W3C validation, Lighthouse, GDPR Scanner, and other relevant tests.
 * MVP: Define, Develop, and Test MVP
+* Maintenance: Monitor bugs and issues and design plans for deployment

 ## Epics